Villanova-AI/villanova_developers/docs/villanova10/docs/curate/bundle-versions-faq.md

 ### 3. Can I publish all versions of any bundle to my Local Hub for development?

-To make all versions for all bundles available in the Local Hub, edit the environment variable `ENTANDO_BUNDLE_TAGS_TYPES` of the Entando Component Manager (ECM) deployment to have the value, `dev,prod`.
+To make all versions for all bundles available in the Local Hub, edit the environment variable `ENTANDO_BUNDLE_TAGS_TYPES` of the Villanova Component Manager (ECM) deployment to have the value, `dev,prod`.
 Tag types can also be set to only `dev` or `prod`.

 For individual bundles, see the [Bundle Management page](../getting-started/ent-bundle.md#generate-cr) for details about how to utilize the ent CLI's bundle commands to select for development, production, or both types of bundles.